microsoft/FactoryOrchestrator/docs/docs/tasks-and-tasklists.md

 You can define a collection of tasks in a **[TaskList](../CoreLibrary/Microsoft-FactoryOrchestrator-Core-TaskList/)**.
 Tasks in a TaskList are run in a defined order, and can be a mixture that includes any type of tasks that's supported by Factory Orchestrator.
 TaskList data persists through reboots.
 TaskList data is stored and maintained by the Factory Orchestrator service, and doesn't depend on the app being open or running.

-Factory Orchestrator uses XML files to define TaskLists and their associated Tasks.
+Factory Orchestrator uses XML files, called FactoryOrchestratorXML, to define TaskLists and their associated Tasks.
 An XML file can contain one or more TaskLists, each with any number of Tasks.

 The XML can either be hand-authored; or authored, imported, and/or exported using the [Factory Orchestrator app's "Manage TaskLists"](#managing-tasklists) section.